Luis Roldán: Corruption

 While Roldán was director, defective Filipino-made bullets of 9 mm Parabellum were purchased which injured military personnel.
-In 1993 the newspaper Diario 16 published the first suspicions concerning excessive increase of the heritage of Luis Roldán, which eventually led to his dismissal on 3 December of that year.
+In 1993 the newspaper Diario 16 published the first suspicions concerning excessive increase of the wealth of Luis Roldán, which eventually led to his dismissal on 3 December of that year.
 Roldán fled the country in early 1994 when it was discovered that he had used his office to amass a fortune through fraudulent means, resulting in the resignation of Interior Minister Antoni Asunción, responsible for monitoring Roldán, as a consequence.
 During his time missing, Roldán sent letters admitting partial guilt and accusing other Interior Ministry high-ranking members of having received extra money from the fondos reservados (Spanish for reserved funds) theoretically destined to finance the fight against terrorism and drug trafficking.
 Among those he accused was former minister José Luis Corcuera, but also PM González of 'being aware of everything'.
 Roldán was arrested on 27 February 1995 in Bangkok's Don Muang Airport, amidst claims that Roldán and the Socialist government had reached an agreement in which Roldán would agree to get caught in exchange for him being charged with just two crimes: bribery and embezzlement.
 These claims came to be known as the "Laos papers", yet the PSOE government refused to recognize their veracity.